r-sergii/r-sergii.github.io/README.md

-# WordInPictureNext Deutsche
+# WordInPictureNextEs
 WordInPictureNext for Linux (Flutter)

-## Test your knowledge of Deutsche
+## Test your knowledge of Spanish

-Test your knowledge of Deutsche
+Test your knowledge of Spanish

 ### Light theme
 ![wordinpicturenext_en01.png](/screenshots/wordinpicturenext_en01.png)